 Another day, another adventure.
-Today was time to take on my first Via Ferrata thanks to my spider monkey best friend that is equally down for whatever challenge and adventure comes our way.
+Today was time to take on my first ever via ferrata in Switzerland, thanks to my spider monkey best friend that is equally down for whatever challenge and adventure comes our way.

-Prior to Lyds mentioning them, I’d never heard of a Via Ferrata so I’m guessing unless you’re French or have a particular taste for climbing – neither have you?
+Prior to Lyds mentioning them, I’d never heard of a via ferrata so I’m guessing unless you’re French, Austrian, Swiss or Italian, or have a particular taste for climbing, you haven’t either.

-Here’s a list of some Via Ferrata’s located in Switzerland.
+Here’s a list of some via ferratas in Switzerland.

-As you can see, this one that we completed in Nax is considered ‘Easy’ to the French / Swiss climbers.
-Whilst the climb wasn’t overwhelmingly difficult, I’m quite good with adrenalin and heights and there were still definite moments my heart was in my mouth.
+As you can see, this one that we completed in Nax is considered ‘Easy’ to the French and Swiss climbers.
+Whilst the climb wasn’t overwhelmingly difficult, I’m quite good with adrenaline and heights and there were still definite moments my heart was in my mouth.

-Here’s some photos from our ‘beginner’ route.
+Here’s some photos from our via ferrata in Switzerland, which was a ‘beginner’ route.
 My heart raced a few times and I definitely had to get Lydia to guide my feet on a couple of occasions but on the whole it was a super fun route with just the most insane views to power you through.

 I loved it.
 Petzl harness = purchased.

-The best thing about Via Ferratas here in Switzerland and France is that they are free.
+The best thing about via ferratas in Switzerland and France is that they are free.

-I think the most exciting thing about doing this Via Ferrata for me was that you knew the route was safe and you were left to explore it for yourself.
+I think the most exciting thing about doing this Swiss via ferrata, for me, was that you knew the route was safe and you were left to explore it for yourself.

 I’m not sure it would have had quite the same effect if I was in a big group and was waiting around.